charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 clprolf naturally adheres closely to well-know S.O.L.I.D principles.
 Single responsabilty is directly implemented with the class roles.
 Open closed principle is encouraged when useful, with a understanding and clear design and design goals, and by separating roles of compatibility interfaces.
 Dependency injection is much easy and direct to implement and to be used and viewed.
 Interface Segregation principle, the "I" talks about "role interfaces", that immediatly joins the role of interfaces of clprolf.
 Liskov substitution principle("L") takes sense in clprolf, while clear understanding of "nature" of objects and classes, and with clprolf concepts in general.

-### MACHINE TOOLS, HUMAN EXPERT ROLES, COMPUTER AS WORKER, ETC., WELL ESTABLISHED PERSPECTIVES
+### MACHINE TOOLS, EXPERT ROLES, COMPUTER AS WORKER, ETC., WELL ESTABLISHED PERSPECTIVES

 simu_real_world_obj can have a more precised role, which can have an interpretation as machine tools, for graphical interfaces, or human-expert roles, for classes which could have a design role too(especially controllers).
 "Human expert" is quite similar in the intent, as expert system goals.